 There are multiple settings that you can optimize to improve the performance of your Mac, including reducing transparency and animations, disabling FileVault disk encryption and more.

 Step 1.
 Open "System Preference" > "Accessibility" > "Display" and check "Reduce transparency" option.

 Step 2.
 Choose "Dock", then instead of ticking "Genie effect", select "Scale effect", which will improve window-minimizing animation speed a bit.

 System Management Controller (SMC) is a subsystem that controls power management, battery charging, video switching, sleep and wake mode, and other stuff.
 Resetting SMC is kind of performing a lower-level reboot of your Mac, which helps to improve the Mac's performance.

 - Reset SMC on MacBook Without a Removable Battery: Connect your Macbook to a power source; press and hold Control + Shift + Option + Power keys at the same time; release the keys and press the Power button to turn the computer back on.

 - Reset SMC on MacBook With a Removable Battery: Unplug the laptop and remove its battery; press and hold the power button for 5 seconds; place the battery back in and turn on the laptop.

-Reset SMC on Mac Mini, Mac Pro, or iMac: Turn the computer off and unplug it from power source; wait 15 seconds and more; turn the computer on again.
+Reset SMC on Mac Mini, Mac Pro, or iMac: Turn the computer off and unplug it from a power source; wait 15 seconds or more; turn the computer on again.

 If you have to stick to Chrome, try to reduce the use of extensions and avoid opening too many tabs simultaneously.

-If you are running an old version of the operating system such as OS X Yosemite, OS X El Capitan or older version, you should update your Mac.
-New OS version is usually improved and has better performance (and the premise is that your Mac is compatible with a newer version macOS).
+If you are running an old version of the operating system such as OS X Yosemite, OS X El Capitan or an older version, you should update your Mac.
+The new OS version is usually improved and has better performance (and the premise is that your Mac is compatible with a newer version of macOS).